Loydie16/Loydie16/README.md

 - 💬 Ask me about **Frontend Web Development**

 - 📫 How to reach me **jonloydtalagtag16@gmail.com**

+- 🎯 My goal is to develop innovative software solutions while continually enhancing my skills, ultimately positioning myself as a proficient and sought-after professional in the industry.

 <h3 align="left">Connect with me:</h3>
 <p align="left">